Leonardo-Boss/suckless-site/dwm.suckless.org/patches/deck/index.md

 The master-client is still visible.
 The stacked clients are like a deck of cards, hence the name.

-NOTE: Doesn't respect patches which add gaps (ex. tilegap).
+The vanilla patch doesn't respect patches which add gaps (ex. tilegap).
 This means that when the deck-layout is activated gaps are omitted.
+To make it work with the tilegap-patch use the dwm-deck-tilegap patch.

 	Tile :
 	+-----------------+--------+